yar-jul/dummy_stock_screener/README.md

 ```

 Open API docs in your browser to <http://localhost:8000/docs>
-Open WEB page in your browser to <http://localhost:5000>
+Open screener page in your browser to <http://localhost:5000>